QuEraComputing/Bloqade.jl/docs/src/quick-start.md

 we support the following built-in lattice: [`SquareLattice`](@ref), [`KagomeLattice`](@ref), [`HoneycombLattice`](@ref), and more.
 Please refer to [Lattices](@ref) for more detailed guide of lattice related operation.

 !!! tips
-    The lattice in EaRyd is actually defined as general Bravis lattice.
+    The lattice in Bloqade is actually defined as general Bravis lattice.
 You can create your own by defining the corresponding lattice vector.
 Check [Bravais Lattice](@ref bravais-lattice)

 ## Create a Waveform

-EaRyd gives users the flexibility to specify general waveform by inputing functions.
+Bloqade gives users the flexibility to specify general waveform by inputing functions.
 The following code constracting a sinusoidal waveform with time duration of ``4 \pi``

 ```@repl quick-start
 waveform = Waveform(t->2.2sin(t), duration=4π)